Data forwarding to AWS S3¶

 Role Authorization¶

-- You must use the default external ID generated by Guance to configure third-party access permissions for AWS resources.
+You must use the default external ID generated by Guance to configure third-party access rights for AWS resources.

-- After configuring the Guance IAM role in AWS, fill in the archive information with the AWS account ID, AWS role name, region, and bucket name.
+After configuring Guance IAM roles in AWS, fill in the archiving information, including AWS account ID, AWS role name, region, and bucket name.

-- Enter the Storage Path to facilitate further differentiation and location of the specific data forwarding path.
+Enter the storage path to facilitate further differentiation and location of the specific data forwarding position later.

-- Click Test Connection.
-If the above information meets the specifications, it will prompt that the test connection was successful.
-Click OK to save the current rule.
+Click Test Connection, if the above information meets the specifications, it will prompt that the test connection was successful.
+Click confirm to save the current rule.

-- Create a single folder or multiple levels of folders, where slashes (/) indicate the creation of multi-level folders.
+- Create a single folder or multi-level folders, slashes (/) indicate the creation of multi-level folders.

 - Folder names cannot start or end with a slash (/).

-- They cannot contain more than two consecutive slashes (/).
+- Cannot contain more than two consecutive slashes (/).

 - Applies to all access types.